dgp1130/rules_prerender/README.md

     name = "prerendered_page",
     # Script to invoke the default export of to generate the page.
     src = "my_page_prerender.ts",
+    # The URL path this page to host this page at.
-    path = "/my_page/",
+    path = "/my_page/index.html",
     # Components used during prerendering.
     deps = ["//my_component"],
 )
 ```

-Each page is built into a directory which contains its HTML, JavaScript, CSS,
+The page is built into a `web_resources()` rule which is a directory that
-and other resources from all the transitively included components at their
+contains its HTML, JavaScript, CSS, and other resources from all the
-expected paths.
+transitively included components at their expected paths.

 Multiple `prerender_page_bundled()` directories can then be composed together
 into a single `web_resources()` rule which contains a final directory of